16 March 2020

 NHS Blood and Transplant collected data about COVID-19 in transplant patients for two years.
 At the time of the final NHSBT report in March 2022, 22.7% of heart transplant recipients and 22.6% of lung transplant recipients had tested positive for COVID-19.
 Sadly, 7.5% of heart transplant patients and 15.5% of lung transplant patients died within 28 days of a positive COVID-19 test.

-Transplant patients may be at particularly high risk if they have graft damage that has occurred since transplant or have another risk factor such as older age, being from a black or Asian minority ethnic group, obesity or kidney problems.
-Lung transplant patients who require oxygen or NIV are likely to be at the highest risk.
+Lung transplant patients who require oxygen or non-invasive ventilation (NIV) are likely to be at the highest risk.
 Patients with chronic heart or lung disease who are waiting for transplantation are also at increased risk of serious illness due to COVID-19.

 What about the new variants?

-New variants of Coronavirus emerge all the time, particularly in unvaccinated populations.
-The Omicron variant emerged in November 2021 and has rapidly spread to become the dominant variant in most countries of the world.
+The Omicron variant emerged in November 2021 and rapidly spread to become the dominant variant.
 Omicron is more transmissible than the previous dominant variant (Delta) but causes milder illness.
 There are a number of sub-variants of Omicron.
-Variants of concern are called BA.2, BA.4 and BA.5.
-Variants of interest are BA.2.75 and BQ.1.

 Should I be vaccinated against COVID-19?

-COVID-19 vaccines use new technology.
-The Pfizer and Moderna vaccines use a piece of genetic material (mRNA) for spike protein, a surface protein on the COVID-19 virus.
-The most recent version of the Moderna vaccine has been modified to provide better protection against Omicron.
 Vaccines offer protection if you subsequently encounter the COVID-19 virus, either by preventing or reducing the severity of illness.
-There are very rare side effects from COVID-19 vaccines but they are safe for transplant patients.
+There are very rare side effects but they are safe for transplant patients.
 We do not suggest any changes to your immunosuppression at the time of vaccination.

 Adults who are immunosuppressed, such as transplant patients, should get three vaccine doses for their primary course of vaccination.
 Once a transplant patient has received all three primary vaccine doses, then subsequent doses of vaccine are called a booster.
 Transplant patients will be offered regular booster vaccine doses.